sourcegraph/deploy-k8s-helper/README.md

 ## Usage

+Run `yarn` so that you install all the necessary dependencies.

 - `yarn up`: creates a new GKE cluster and fetches the necessary credentials
 - `yarn destroy`: creates a GKE cluster that was previously created with `yarn up`
 - `yarn web`: opens the GCP page for your cluster in your webrowser